adhoc92/MundusSystem/ReadMe.txt

 Link = http://www.uesp.net/w/images/thumb/3/30/OB-quest-Repairing_the_Orrery.jpg/799px-OB-quest-Repairing_the_Orrery.jpg
 _____________________________________________________________________________________________________________

-And a big shoutout to the intelligent, creative, crazy people at /r/teslore on Reddit.
+And a big shoutout to the intelligent, creative, crazy people at /r/teslore.
 I love you guys.